essare-rimaz/book_recommendation/README.md

 - database metadata = tables and columns
 - what is the difference between model and schema?
 - I don't need to track changes or do abstract stuff, so I can use CORE I guess
+- trying to figure out what works for SQLalchemy 1.X and 2.0 is insane